Open science and research

 Open Access Publishing

-Make your scientific publications - journal articles, monographs, proceedings and conference papers - freely accessible on the Internet.
+Make your scientific publications openly available.
 Your work is then accessible for everyone without restrictions and not just to those who have paid for subscriptions.

 Aalto University aims to publish all publications according to open access principles and requires that all peer-reviewed scientific articles and conference papers will be parallel published in Aalto University repository, unless parallel publishing conflicts with the rights of publishers or other authors.